amfairley/memorycards/TESTING.md

 ## Javascript Validation

 The JavaScript validation was done by copying the JavaScript code into [JSHint](https://jshint.com/).
 The scripts were combined into one file for validation, as the score.js script accesses variables defined within game.js so would cause an error otherwise.
 The only error highlighted was an undefined variable of emailjs in the emailjs.js script.
-This is acceptable, as this portion of code is taken directly from the emailjs documentation and the initialised at the bottom of the body element in the html pages.
+This is acceptable, as this portion of code is taken directly from the emailjs documentation and is initialised at the bottom of the body element in the html pages.
 <details><summary>JavaScript Validation</summary>
 <img src="/documentation/testing/validation-js.png">
 </details>